glhr/rasa_project/user_data/user_data.md

 - No!
 - Cease your doing
 - Wrong target
+- Stop!
+That’s wrong...
+- Abort. <Repeat command>
+- Cancel. <Repeat command>
+- Stop. <Repeat command>
+- Stop.
+- Stop, that is the wrong item.
+- Stop !
+Wrong tank.
+- It is not OK
+- Abort action
+- Stop
+- Don't do that.
+- You are doing the wrong task, please cancel.
+- Stop

 ## intent:move
 - move to the [left](placement)
 - Arrange fruits to the [right](placement) and other items to the [left](placement)
+- Reach down to the banana and clasp it.
+Then raise it and move it towards me.
+- move into position above the banana, move down, close gripper, move up, move left.

 ## intent:show
 - look at this new [object](undefined_object)